Negative equity car finance

 If you're looking to reduce your costs, then the process will typically work as follows:

-- Take out finance on the new car, with lower monthly payments, and 'trade in' your other vehicle
+2. Take out finance on the new car with lower monthly payment and trade in your other vehicle

-- You'll be charged an extra amount each month to cover the negative equity on the previous car
+3. You'll be charged an extra amount each month to cover the negative equity

 As long as your new car is substantially cheaper than your previous one, then you should pay less overall than if you had continued with the initial contract.
 It’s important to keep on top of your new monthly payments to avoid debts spiralling out of control, however.